RamyaBoggaram/VGG16-baremetal-RISCV-AND-QEMU/README.md

 # VGG16-baremetal-RISCV-AND-QEMU
 These are the steps to build vgg16 in baremetal RISCV and QEMU configurations.
+To build the toolchains in local machines follow: https://github.com/RamyaBoggaram/Baremetal-RISCV-and-QEMU-setup-using-ubuntu-server
 # 1. Build baremetal binary
 ```
 cd directory_name